 \section{Conclusion}

-At its core, enhanced e-governance could bring increased efficiency, increased quality, and increased effectiveness of government services \cite{draheim2020narratives}.
-But, there are many political narratives that can stall its development including the digital divide, anti-corruption, the loss of privacy, social change, and the increasing control from government agencies \cite{draheim2020narratives}.
+At its core, enhanced e-governance could increase government services’ efficiency, quality, and effectiveness.
+However, many political narratives can stall its development, including the digital divide, anti-corruption, the loss of privacy, social change, and the increasing control from government agencies \cite{draheim2020narratives}.

-GLASS \cite{chrysoulas2021glass} focuses on developing an e-Governance framework that could be adopted by the European Union’s member states, while EBSI focuses on the provision of trusted identity data.
+GLASS \cite{chrysoulas2021glass} focuses on developing an e-governance framework that the European Union’s member states could adopt, while EBSI focuses on providing trusted identity data.
 Key features of EBSI are the provision of GDPR compliance and eIDAS 2 signatures.
-The two infrastructures could thus provide an integrated approach to enhanced e-Governance services across the EU, and future support the freedom of movement of EU citizens.
+The two infrastructures could thus provide an integrated approach to enhanced e-governance services across the EU and support EU citizens' freedom of movement in the future.